cascadiaquakes/cvm-tools-book/usage/cvm_writer.md

     <figcaption>Summary of the netCDF file content.</figcaption>
 </figure>

+## Step 8: Visualize Your New netCDF to Ensure the Proper File Conversion”

 By going through this tutorial, we have created a netCDF file (`Cascadia-ANT+RF-test.nc`) from the `Cascadia_ANT+RF_Delph2018` model's raw data.
-Later, we will use the `cvm_slicer` tool to view the content of this file and extract data from it.
+Use the < href="usage/cvm_slicer.html">cvm_slicer tool</a> to view the content of this file and extract data from it to ensure it is properly converted from your original data files.